Learning Scene-Level Signed Directional Distance Function with Ellipsoidal Priors and Neural Residuals: Related Work

 \subsection{Directional Distance Functions}

-Instead, DDFs provide directional distance in a single query, and are hence more efficient and free from error accumulation.
-Directional TSDF \cite{dtsdf2019} extends TSDF in 3D to six voxel grids, each along or against the $X$, $Y$, and $Z$ axes.
-This is not a directional distance field, but rather six independent voxel grids of TSDF estimated along different axis directions.
-Despite limited surface reconstruction accuracy due to voxelization, the method shows the importance of directional information when modeling thin objects.
-More relevant is the signed ray distance function (SRDF)~\cite{srdf2023}, which is defined with respect to a given camera pose, as the distance of a 3D point to the scene surface along the viewing lines of the camera.
+Directional distance functions (DDFs) provide directional distance in a single query, and are hence more efficient and free from error accumulation compared to SDFs.
+Directional TSDF~\cite{dtsdf2019} extends TSDF in 3D to six voxel grids, each along or against the $X$, $Y$, and $Z$ axes.
+Since the method uses only six discrete directions, its reconstruction accuracy may be limited, but the importance of directional information when modeling thin objects is evident.
+A signed ray distance function (SRDF)~\cite{srdf2023} is defined with respect to a given camera pose, as the distance of a 3D point to the scene surface along the viewing lines of the camera.
 This definition is useful for multiview stereo because SRDF is zero only when the query point is on the surface.
 Volrecon~\cite{volrecon2023} uses the same term, SRDF, to instead denote simply the distance between a point and the scene surface along a ray, which is closer to our definition.
 This SRDF is used in volumetric rendering for multiview stereo and high-quality rendering, which shows the utility of the directional distance in capturing geometric details.
 However, Volrecon uses multiple transformers, and many samples along each ray, which is prohibitively slow for scaling to larger scenes.